noiseprotocol/noise_spec/noise.md

 4.3.
 Branching
 ---------------

-Branching allows parties to alter the handshake pattern, ciphersuite, or other protocol characteristics on the fly.
+Branching allows parties to alter the handshake pattern, ciphersets, or other protocol characteristics on the fly.
 For example:

  * A client could choose whether to authenticate itself based on the server's response.

- * A server could choose which ciphersuite to support based on options offered by the client.
+ * A server could choose which cipherset to support based on options offered by the client.

  * A client could attempt an abbreviated handshake based on cached information,